In this document you will find information on what cookies are used in this site and how to reject or delete those cookies if you wish.

 There are several types of cookies that are used to keep track of information needed by a site user as they travel from page to page within a website.

-The iod_jersey_session cookie is related to the Member login cookie].
-It is used by [ASP.NET] to create a session cookie that contains 'session id' and is required for everyone visiting the site.
+The iod_jersey_session cookie stores the visitors encrypted ‘session id’ and is required for everyone visiting the site.
 This helps to maintain security and to keep track of visitor data.
 It is a required cookie for forms where it allows the data entered to be processed.

 Cookies can be used to track internet activity after the user has left a website.
 These are normally facilitated by organisations external to the website being visited and are generally known as ‘third-party’ cookies.
 They usually have a long lifetime with several months being quite common.
 They are ‘harvested’ and ‘refreshed’ whenever the user visits a page where the same or a similar cookie is being used.

 IoD.je sets a number of cookies.
-These are used to analyse visitors' browsing of IoD.je for future improvements and to provide certain useful functions such as storing your login details, if you are an IoD member.
+These are used to analyse visitors’ browsing of IoD.je for future improvements.

 A third-party cookie is set when you visit a site but the domain named in the cookie sent to your computer is not the same as the website.

 If you shorten our site URLs, for example on Twitter or Facebook, we may use services such as goo.gl, bit.ly, tinyurl.com and ow.ly to do so, and our site works with these to rebrand our URLs as a https://IoD.je/xxxxx link.
 Also our website sometimes offers features that allow users to share links with social networks and our site may shorten that URL using one of these services.